The Vehicle Inspection Checklist: Everything You Need to Know

 All data is securely stored and backed up.
 That means you’re always prepared to show when inspections were done, what was found, and how defects were addressed.

 Vehicle inspection checklists aren’t just a box to tick.
-They’re a legal requirement, a safety essential, and one of the smartest ways to prevent costly breakdowns.
+They’re a legal requirement, a safety essential, and one of the most innovative ways to prevent costly breakdowns.

 Paper records get lost.
 Spreadsheets go out of date.
 And missed inspections can put your entire operation at risk.